Skip to main content

 q.
 Manage agent numbers and periodically assess the ongoing need for agent numbers.

 r.
-Manage enterprise data mining processes per DPC policy and procedures.
+Manage enterprise data mining processes per DPCAP policy and procedures.

 s.
 Maintain managing accounts to meet mission needs.